 Figure \ref{fig:beam-conjoiner-nonlin} shows the estimated nonlinear detector response where the horizontal axis represents flux and the vertical axis the detector response; the dashed green line is the diagonal, the black curve is the estimated mean detector response, and the red points are instrument readings, $n_i$.
 Note that in Figure \ref{fig:beam-conjoiner-nonlin} the deviation between the diagonal and the estimated mean detector response has been exaggerated; otherwise, visually, the curves are indistinguishable.
 Figure \ref{fig:beam-conjointer-nonlin-existing-vs_proposed} shows the estimated non-linear response in a different way, depicting differences between the estimated expected detector response and the diagonal (black curve), bootstrap replicates of that difference (blue curves), and differences between the the observed detector responses and the diagonal (red points); the diagonal in Figure \ref{fig:beam-conjoiner-nonlin} becomes a horizontal line at zero in Figure \ref{fig:beam-conjointer-nonlin-existing-vs_proposed}.
 No exaggeration for visual effect is needed in Figure \ref{fig:beam-conjointer-nonlin-existing-vs_proposed}.
-There are 982 bootstrap replicates shown because 18 of the attempted 1000 bootstrap replicates encountered failures in optimization of the likelihood function given in Equation~(\ref{eq:stat_model_like}) (modified appropriately based on the discussion of this section, \ref{sec:beam_conjoiner}).
-The Beam Conjoiner exhibits statistically significant nonlinear behavior because in Figure \ref{fig:beam-conjointer-nonlin-existing-vs_proposed} the bootstrap replicates do not envelop zero.
-The orange curve in Figure \ref{fig:beam-conjointer-nonlin-existing-vs_proposed} will be discussed in the next section, \ref{sec:comparison}.
+There are 982 bootstrap replicates shown because 18 of the attempted 1000 bootstrap replicates encountered failures in optimization of the likelihood function.
+The Beam Conjoiner data exhibit statistically significant nonlinear behavior as seen in Figure \ref{fig:beam-conjointer-nonlin-existing-vs_proposed}, where the bootstrap replicates do not envelop zero.
+The orange curve in Figure \ref{fig:beam-conjointer-nonlin-existing-vs_proposed} is discussed below in Section \ref{sec:comparison}.